whitewolf2000ani/Mini-WDL/README.md

 ### Motivation
 The Mini-WDL extension is to improve developer tooling for Workflow Description Language (WDL).
 It aims to provide a seamless development experience for workflow authors by integrating essential language features into VS Code.

-### Installation
+### 🎯 Installation
-To install the Mini-WDL extension:
+To install the Mini-WDL extension, you will need to install [Rust](https://www.rust-lang.org/learn/get-started), once rust is installed get on to it😁:

 Clone the repository: